NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Add "doc" key to ImagingRetinotopy.axis_2_power_map for schema language compliance

+- Fix makefiles for generating documentation on Windows.

 - Add optional "reference" column in "electrodes" table

 - Change dims of ImageSeries from (frame, y, x) to (frame, x, y) and (frame, z, y, x) to (frame, x, y, z) to be consistent with the dimension ordering in PlaneSegmentation.